playcanvas/sprites/README.md

 Add the script to an Entity with a Script Component.
 You will see the following script attributes:

 - **textureAsset**: This is the sprite that you want to render.
 If you want transparency for your sprite make sure that this is a .png file.
-- **x**: This is the x **screen** coordinate for your sprite.
-- **y**: This is the y **screen** coordinate for your sprite.
+- **pos**: This is the Vec2 (x,y) **screen** coordinate for your sprite.
-- **width**: This is the width of your sprite in pixels.
+- **size**: This is the width and height as Vec2 of your sprite in pixels.
 For best results use the actual width of the uploaded image.
-Powers of 2 have better quality.
-- **height**: This is the height of your sprite in pixels.
-For best results use the actual height of the uploaded image.
 Powers of 2 have better quality.
 - **depth**: This is the z-index of your sprite.
 If you want it to appear behind other sprites increase this value.
 - **uPercentage**: A value between [0,1] that specifies the maximum u value of the texture.
 - **vPercentage**: A value between [0,1] that specifies the maximum v value of the texture.